breinbaas/GEOLib/README.rst

 * Run the waternet creator from code

 It is possible to run the waternet creator from code.
-You can either use parameters or the already defined waternet creator settings if the are available in the model.
+You can either use parameters or the already defined waternet creator settings if they are available in the model.

 **NOTE** this code is under development and testing is needed, use at your own risk!